amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Business module is broken down into smaller more cohesive business modules.](images/sprout-business.png)

 Now, you have much better grasp of the system, you may draw the boundaries of your components more smoothly.
 Splitting the system into physical and replaceable components will divide the overall complexity of the system into smaller and manageable parts.
 It will make any future change more contained in one or two components.
 It will also make your live much easier while deploying the system to production.
-You don't need to replace the while system because now you have the luxury of deploying the updated part only:
+You don't need to replace the whole system because now you have the luxury of deploying the changed one or two component only:

 ![Draw the boundaries of physical and replaceable components.
 Now, you can control the interfaces for accessing components more deliberately and enhance the overall structure of the application.](images/sprout-components.png)